Chapter 2

 “Do you feel any hint of regret assuming command?”

-“Besides, it doesn’t really matter what I want, does it?
-I know what needs to be done.
-For everyone."
+“What I want isn’t really important, is it?
+I know what has to be done.
+For everyone.”

 She studies him for a moment, then nods.

 “I’ve submitted my report to Central Governance.
-You’ll been cleared for duty,” she says, her tone professional.
+You’ll be cleared for duty,” she says, her tone professional .

 “Congratulations, Commander Elwin.”